 “Many people think that having an obese dog is negative, but I’ve found one key benefit to my chubby pup–he very treats motivated,” Reilly explains.
 “This means that he responds well to rewards, making it simple to take pictures of him.”

-“When meathead isn’t working,” Reilly says, “he either passed out or runs around like a maniac.”
+“When meathead isn’t working,” Reilly says, “he either passes out or runs around like a maniac.”

 Besides always being willing to have his picture taken, Meaty never forgets where he came from or the family who took a chance on him – unleashing his inner superstar.